Ansible Automation Workshops¶

 The solution environment has two main components:

-- The F5 Sandbox Provisioner – powered by Ansible and delivered via Docker containers, this sets up the architecture and environment.
-The architecture is fairly simple with some key components such as a F5 BIG IP Virtual Edition instance, an Ansible node, and a pair of web servers.
+- The Ansible Workshop Provisioner – powered by Ansible and delivered via Docker containers, this sets up the architecture and environment.
+The architecture is fairly simple which includes some key components such as a F5 BIG IP Virtual Edition instance, an Ansible node, and a pair of web servers.
 You can learn more about the provisioned components in the next page.

 - Solution use cases – overlaid onto the environment are the specific solution demos referenced above.
 Over time, we’ll add more solution demos to the architecture.
 More documentation for each use case is available here.

 Here are some minimum requirements to start using this project:

 - Knowledge on how to run docker containers